kmcos/kmcos/README.rst

    :alt: Join the chat at https://gitter.im/mhoffman/kmos
    :target: https://gitter.im/mhoffman/kmos?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge

-kmos: Kinetic Monte Carlo of Systems
+kmcos: Kinetic Monte Carlo of Systems
 =====================================
-*a vigorous attempt to make lattice kinetic Monte Carlo modelling more accessible.*
+*A vigorous attempt to make lattice kinetic Monte Carlo modelling more accessible.  kmcos is designed for lattice based Kinetic Monte Carlo simulations to understand chemical kinetics and mechanisms.
+A quickstart as well as tutorials and other documentation are below.*

 QUICKSTART